godatadriven/pytest-dbt-core/CONTRIBUTING.md

   assert add(19, 25) == 44
 ```

-For example, if someone writes a nicely complex regular expression, than you
+For example, if someone writes a complex regular expression, then you
 want to make sure that it is properly covered by unit-tests.
 The `spark_session`
 is automatically generated in the background thanks to the
 [`pytest-spark`](https://pypi.org/project/pytest-spark/) package.